25 - 27 April 2024 | Executive seminar

-Main learning objectives:
+Main topics and learning objectives

-• Conceptualise sustainability as a public policy challenge in the context of polycentric global governance.
+- Conceptualisation of sustainability as a public policy challenge in the context of polycentric global governance.

 This seminar is offered in the open enrolment programme and as part of the Executive MPA programme.